noahehall/theBookOfNoah/0current/languages/scala/sbt.md

     - packageOptions
     - packageSrc
     - baseDirectory: the projects root dir
-    - unmanagedBase: by default its the `lib` dir
+    - unmanagedBase: by default its the `lib` dir, but will include lib dirs for each subproject if multiproject
     - sourceDirectories: e.g. `src/main/scala`, append additional source dirs with `file()`
     - Zero: universal fallback for all scope axes; its direct use should be reserved to sbt and plugin authors
     - Global: sets Zero scope to all axes `Zero / Zero / Zero / someKey`